ansys/pydpf-core/docs/source/index.rst

 PyDPF-Core
 ==========

-The Data Processing Framework (**DPF**) provides numerical simulation users and engineers with a toolbox for accessing and transforming simulation data.
+The Data Processing Framework (DPF) provides numerical simulation users and engineers with a toolbox for accessing and transforming simulation data.
 With DPF, you can perform complex preprocessing or postprocessing of large amounts of simulation data within a simulation workflow.

-DPF is an independent, physics-agnostic tool that you can plug into many apps for both data input and data output, including visualization and result plots.It can access data from solver result files and other neutral formats, such as CSV, HDF5, and VTK files.
+DPF is an independent, physics-agnostic tool that you can plug into many apps for both data input and data output, including visualization and result plots.
+It can access data from solver result files and other neutral formats, such as CSV, HDF5, and VTK files.

 Using the many DPF operators that are available, you can manipulate and